InfoPop

 Bad

-Those smileys are mapped to a score of 17% to 100%, the average of all votes for a remix finally determines its overall score.
-If a tune has received less than 15 votes, the final score is being "compressed" towards the average score, as it is not regarded as fully representative.
+If a tune has received less than 15 votes, the final score is being compressed towards the average score, as it is not regarded as fully representative.
 Why?
-A remix with a single "Outstanding" vote would top the charts with 100% otherwise.
-With the compression intact, it will still reach 87%.
+A remix with a single Outstanding vote would top the charts with 100% otherwise.
+With the compression intact, it will still reach 86%.

 The following chart explains the process: